Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/11_chapter-8.md

 The next line of code `local button_img = sol.surface.create("button.png")` is the exactly the same as the pervious line I explained, but we create a surface for an image file.
 In this case a portable graphic image (.png) `button.png`.
 This image is located in the sprites directory. sprites > button.png

 The next line of code is making a surface for a `.ttf` font package or bitmap font like `alttp.png`.
 You cannot change colors for the bitmap font and there are a few other limitation with that font type.
 You can do everything with a `.ttf` font(TrueType Font).
+Solarus supports .ttf, .tcc and fon.
 The surface that is created for the font, uses a table in order to assign properties to it.
 You must never forget the comma at the end of each line.

 ```lua
 local test_img = sol.text_surface.create({ -- name a local variable something and assign it to the sol.text_surface